saltandpurple/eks-tooling-demo/README.md

   - basically a parametrized collection of k8s-manifests
 - Template + default-values + custom-values + inline-values = Deployable manifest(s)
 - Is also based on kubectl - uses your existing kubeconfig
-- Doesn't require anything to be installed in the cluster, just the tool on your local machine
+- Doesn't require anything to be installed in the cluster, just the tool on your local machinew

 ### Doings